lads-slu/target_z/README.md

-# zenerator
+# zgenerator
-generate zones (raster and polygon) from multiple raster layers
+generates zones (raster and polygon) from multiple raster layers